Explore other clubs & organizations

 The Blessings in a Backpack program takes the simple idea of providing daily food for a child's well-being and makes this concept a reality for elementary school students in Galesburg who don't always have enough to eat.

 Starting in 2010, a group of Knox College students took the initiative to bring Blessings in a Backpack to Galesburg.
-Finding support in the community, students at Knox were able to partner with First Presbyterian Church and Galesburg CUSD #205 to bring this initiative to life during the 2011-2012 school year at Cooke School.
+Finding support in the community, students at Knox were able to partner with First Presbyterian Church and Galesburg CUSD #205 to bring this program to life during the 2011-2012 school year.

-In the past year, the number of Galesburg kids served by Blessings in a Backpack has ballooned to 410 elementary students.
+In the past year, the number of Galesburg kids served by Blessings in a Backpack has ballooned to 460 elementary students.
 Thanks to a deluge of assistance from the Galesburg community, we have been able to serve students in all five of Galesburg's public elementary schools: Gale, King, Nielson, Steele, and Silas Willard Elementary Schools.
-In collaboration with the East Main Hy-Vee grocery store, Knox College, the Galesburg Lion's Club, and First Presbyterian Church have become strong partners in the fight against hunger.
-Annually, club members and the community raise over $32,000 to support the mission.
+In collaboration with our college group, the East Main Hy-Vee grocery store, the Galesburg Lion's Club, and First Presbyterian Church have become strong partners in the fight against hunger.
+Annually, club members and the community raise over $50,000 to support the mission.
 All of the money that is raised locally is used to feed hungry kids right here in Galesburg.

 The Knox Blessings in a Backpack affiliate meets weekly for business and to pack backpacks for the children.
 We have a club enrollment of 150+ Knox College students.
 Notably, Knox College students donate meal swipes from their own meal plans to ensure that the kids receive fresh fruit every week.
 Regularly, 50+ club members make the trek from campus to First Presbyterian to pack the backpacks for "our kids".
 It is a journey of happiness and service.